October 14 - It Takes More Than One: Teddy Roosevelt and the Assassin's Bullet

 This Date in History

+The crack of a pistol ripped through the evening air outside Milwaukee’s Hotel Gilpatrick on October 14, 1912.
+In the confusion that followed, a man staggered but did not fall.
+Former president, Rough Rider, and now candidate for a third term, Theodore Roosevelt, looked down to see his shirt blooming red.

+The bullet had struck Roosevelt square in the chest, yet he stood firm, straightening his shoulders as the crowd gasped.
+“He pinked me,” he said evenly, as if commenting on a minor inconvenience rather than an assassination attempt.
+Around him, panic swirled.
+Within moments his attacker was wrestled to the ground, but Roosevelt refused aid.
+A man who had once charged up San Juan Hill now faced a different battlefield, and he would not retreat.

-The crack of a pistol pierced the air outside Milwaukee's Hotel Gilpatrick on October 14, 1912.
-Former President Theodore Roosevelt, his shirt blossoming with a crimson stain, stood firm.
-"He pinked me," Roosevelt declared, his voice steady despite the bullet lodged in his chest.
-This moment of extraordinary courage marked a pivotal point in one of America's most tumultuous elections, showcasing the indomitable spirit of a man who had once led the nation and now sought to do so again.
+The crack of that gunshot marked a pivotal moment in one of America’s most tumultuous elections, showcasing the indomitable spirit of a man who had once led the nation and now sought to do so again.

 Theodore Roosevelt, the 26th President of the United States, had left office in 1909, confident in his hand-picked successor, William Howard Taft.
-However, their relationship soured as Taft's conservative policies clashed with Roosevelt's increasingly progressive vision.
+However, their relationship soured as Taft’s conservative policies clashed with Roosevelt’s increasingly progressive vision.
 By 1912, the rift had grown so wide that Roosevelt challenged Taft for the Republican nomination.
-When the party chose Taft, Roosevelt broke away, forming the Progressive "Bull Moose" Party.
+When the party chose Taft, Roosevelt broke away, forming the Progressive Party, soon nicknamed the “Bull Moose” Party after Roosevelt quipped that he felt “fit as a bull moose.”

 As Roosevelt arrived in Milwaukee that fateful evening, a man named John Schrank lurked in the crowd.
 Schrank, a 36-year-old saloonkeeper from New York, had been stalking Roosevelt for weeks.
-Schrank was driven by a bizarre dream in which the ghost of William McKinley ordered him to avenge McKinley's assassination which had occurred in 1901 leading to Roosevelt assuming the Presidency.
+He was driven by a bizarre dream in which the ghost of William McKinley ordered him to avenge McKinley’s assassination, which had occurred in 1901 and led to Roosevelt assuming the presidency.
 As Roosevelt waved to the crowd from his open-top car, Schrank seized his moment.
 He fired a single shot from his .38 caliber revolver, the bullet striking Roosevelt in the chest.

 The crowd reacted with shock and outrage.
 Roosevelt’s stenographer, Elbert E. Martin, tackled Schrank while others in Roosevelt’s entourage subdued him.
 The police quickly arrested Schrank, who would later be found insane and committed to a mental hospital.